proglangbase/bbhw/code/elixir/README.md

 # Elixir

-[Elixir] is a [Functional Programming] language created in 2012, by Jos&#233; Valim (pronounced "Jo-zay"), to bring the concurrancy power and distributed architecture of [Erlang] to web application development.
+[Elixir] is a [Functional Programming] language created in 2012, by Jos&#233; Valim (pronounced "Zho-zay"), to bring the concurrancy power and distributed architecture of [Erlang] to web application development.
 The language syntax is based on [Ruby], an object-oriented programming language most noted for it's use with the [Rails] web development framework.